retaildevcrews/aks-secure-baseline/04-networking.md

 1. Login into the Azure subscription that you'll be deploying into.

    > :book: The networking team logins into the Azure subscription that will contain the regional hub.
-At Contoso Bicycle, all of their regional hubs are in the same, centrally-managed subscription.
+For this exercise, all of the regional hubs are in the same, centrally-managed subscription.

    ```bash
    az login -t $TENANTID_AZURERBAC